Optimal finite-dimensional probe states for quantum phase estimation: Calculations under the noise of particle loss

 where

 and

 and

-In the nonlinear case, the optimal state is the same as the counterpart in the linear case when $\bar{n}\leq N$, thus, the corresponding reduced density matrix is also in the form of Eq.~(\ref{eq:apx_linear_rho_lossleq}).
-When $\bar{n}\geq N$, we consider a simple case of the optimal state
+In the nonlinear case, the OFPS is the same as the counterpart in the linear case when $\bar{n}\leq N$, thus, the corresponding reduced density matrix is also in the form of Eq.~(\ref{eq:apx_linear_rho_lossleq}).
+When $\bar{n}\geq N$, we consider a simple case of the OFPS

-with $\bar{n}$ an integer in the regime $[N,4N/3]$.
+with $\bar{n}$ an integer in the regime $[N,\left\lfloor\frac{4N+1}{3}\right\rfloor]$.
 In this case, the reduced density matrix reads

 where

 and